 The gap between supply and demand in the job market was already noticeable before COVID-19, but seems to grow even more after the pandemic.
 To close this skills gap, we need to take a different approach to talent recruitment and development.
 Specifically, we need to focus more on transferable skills and less on degrees and networking.

-As I mentioned in my previous blog post, one of the causes of the skills gap is a shortage of digital skills in job seekers.
+As I mentioned in my previous blog, Tech jobs as key to economic recovery, one of the causes of the skills gap is a shortage of digital skills in job seekers.
 And not just in technology and IT sectors, but for jobs in other sectors as well.
 Ongoing digitization results in new roles and ways of working, and requires different skills to be successful.
 The shortage of suitable candidates to fill current and future job vacancies is a great challenge, however, it’s not an insurmountable problem.

 Transferable skills are key